-If you are researching a youtube video, there are two good python scripts for scraping data on it.
-There are also several research tools available online for obtaining more information about the video.
-This post will describe how to use Python and then go into the available research tools.
+If you are researching a youtube video there are also several research tools available online for obtaining more information about the video.
+This post will describe how to do more in-depth research of a video.

 Getting a YouTube API key:

 First, go to “https://console.developers.google.com/apis/credentials”.

 click on agree to terms and services and then click on “agree and continue”

 In the next screen click on “create”, and then in the screen click on “select project”, on the left slick on “api & services” and then “credentials”

 Then click on “create credentials” and then “API key”

 You are not done yet, next click on “library” on the left and in the next screen scroll down to youtube and then click on “youtube data api v3”

 In the next screen click “enable”.
 Now your api has access to youtube data!

 To return to your api key, click on “credentials” on the left and you are brought to a page that has your key.